cazyw/shakespeare-quotes/README.md

 Create an online collection of Shakespeare quotes.
 Users can submit quotes and search for quotes that have been tagged with certain keywords

+A very very rough version (look and style is in serious need of work) is up and running here: https://shakespeare-sunday.herokuapp.com/

 ## Status

 Server-side routing mostly completed (working on local server).